zhengchenliang/FPS-file-format/README.md

     Converts an FPS file to a structured JSON format, preserving the hierarchy and relationships:
     - Chart data is mapped to a `_chart` section with `_set`, `_key`, and `_run` properties.
     - Background references are mapped to a `_backg` section with nested structures.
+    - Handles void-body files (files starting with "-||" that only serve as references to other files).
+    - Processes the complete reference chain even when intermediate files have no direct values.
     - Automatically handles arrays, nested objects, and primitive data types.
     - Properly formats numeric and string values according to JSON standards.